SCLW/Circuitry-Based-Sound/readme.md

 To avoid interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.
 An opamp is another class of active electronic component.
 Its purpose and function is out of the scope of this documentation.
 The basic wiring is shown below.
 Besides it function as a mixer with gain control over every individual input by adding voltage dividers, it can also be used to achieve a desired output gain by modifying the the feedback resistor in relation to the input resistors of each input.
 The minus in the formula indicates its inversed voltage level.
 To undo inversion, a second stage following the shwon circuit can be used.

 In this contxt, when the signal level is close to the operating voltage level, distortion might quite likely occure when adding several CMOS signals.
 When the signal level excesses the supply voltage of the op amp.
 Voltage divider (potentiometers) before the R<sub>IN</sub> might solve that problem.
-Otherwise, lowering the value of Rf in relation to Rin would also reduce the level.
+Otherwise, lowering the value of R<sub>F</sub> in relation to R<sub>IN</sub> would also reduce the level.

 ## Trigger Board